takhs91/raft-py3/report.md

 The service is exposed using a [ThreadPoolServer](https://rpyc.readthedocs.io/en/latest/api/utils_server.html#rpyc.utils.server.ThreadPoolServer) that means its rpc request will be handled by one of the threads available in the ThreadPool.

-Except the threads owned byt the ThreadPoolServer to serve incoming rpc calls the `RaftServer` on its constructor start starts 4 more threads that run the following functions
+Except from the threads owned by the ThreadPoolServer to serve incoming rpc calls the `RaftServer` on its constructor starts 4 more threads that run the following functions

 1. `election_timeout` which is the function running the timer that will make a FOLLOWER switch to candidate